Snayff/nqp2/docs/developer/adding_new_content.rst

     name: Albrom's Signature Item
     is_signature: true
     effects:
-        # name must be "StatsEffect", no other type is implemented
-      - name: StatsEffect
+      - name: StatsEffect  # name of the effect to use
-        # target can be "all", "team", "unit".  matched against Allegiance.team or unit
+        target: team  #  matched against Allegiance.team or unit
-        target: team
-        # not sure what all types are, but is matched against Allegiance.unit.type
+        unit_type: ranged  # is matched against Allegiance.unit.type
-        unit_type: ranged
-        # name of a stat on the Stats component
+        attribute: attack # name of a stat on the Stats component
-        attribute: attack
-        # can be + (implied) or -.
-Adding a percent will calculate the value from the base value of the stat
-        modifier: 20%
+        modifier: 20%  # int, the amount to change by

 yaml Example
 ^^^^^^^^^^^^^^^^^^^^^^^
-Basic combat

 .. code-block:: yaml